How I Conceive of Learning

-I’ve been working tirelessly on the new products, thinking about what Brave Writer does—how I conceive of learning, what priorities I have for our model of education.
+I’ve been thinking about what Brave Writer does—how I conceive of learning, what priorities I have for our model of education.

 Most of us decide to homeschool because we have a hunch, an inkling if you will, that we might recapture the sheer joy of learning and discovery if we would only keep our kids close and spend our days exploring the world together.
-The simplicity of this natural nurturing vision hits a snag the first time you hear words like grade level, scope and sequence, and common standards, let alone the monolith of mediocrity: Common Core.
+The simplicity of this natural nurturing vision hits a snag the first time you hear words like grade level, scope and sequence, and common standards.

 It’s not that the ideas expressed in grade level or scope and sequence, or even identifying what ought to be commonly held core aspects of education are inherently “evil.”
 It’s that once someone creates a rubric, human beings, with their bent toward achievement, competitiveness, and measurement, hurl themselves headlong at those standards and forget to actually learn along the way.

-A deadening of curiosity, natural exploration and discovery, and practice occurs.
+A deadening of curiosity, exploration, and discovery occurs.
 Application and expansion of the ideas is short-circuited with stamps of approval (A, +, Credit, and smilie stickers).

 We’ve turned the corner—no more do children need to become repositories of information (information is everywhere, in millions of forms, accessible to billions of people in thousands of languages).
 Our educations are supposed to help us know what to do with information—how to creatively make use of it, how to manage and transmit it, how to analyze and evaluate it.